jrdrwn/qalamify/README.md

-# Qalamify
+# Qalamint

-Qalamify is a Next.js-based project that integrates blockchain technology to showcase and manage calligraphy NFTs (Non-Fungible Tokens).
+Qalamint is a Next.js-based project that integrates blockchain technology to showcase and manage calligraphy NFTs (Non-Fungible Tokens).
 This project allows users to explore, create, and interact with unique digital calligraphy art.

 ## Features